A Way Out (video game): Plot

 In 1972, Vincent Moretti (Eric Krogh) is incarcerated and sent to prison for fraud and murder.
-In jail, he meets Leonard "Leo" Caruso (Fares Fares), who has been inside for six months for grand theft, assault and armed robbery.
+In jail, he meets Leo Caruso (Fares Fares), who has been inside for six months for grand theft, assault and armed robbery.
 While in the cafeteria, a thug sent in by crime boss Harvey tries to murder Leo, but Vincent intervenes, resulting in both of them being sent to the infirmary while the thug is beaten to death after stabbing and killing a prison guard.
 While in the infirmary, Leo requests Vincent's help to steal a chisel from the office.
 Vincent complies.
 After the theft, Vincent senses that Leo is planning an escape and offers to help.
 Leo initially refuses, but begrudgingly agrees to collaborate when Vincent reveals he has a grudge with Harvey.

 Leo and Vincent make progress on their escape plan, stealing sheets to make a rope and smuggling a wrench to open a grating.
 Using teamwork and gathered tools, the two escape from the jail on a rainy night.
 After evading the police in the wilderness, the two find an empty camp and fish to make food.
 Vincent reveals that he was once a banker and Harvey had him launder money before murdering his brother as a warning and framing Vincent for the murder.
 Leo starts telling his story but is interrupted when a police helicopter flies by, causing both to start moving again.
 They find an old couple's house, and the two steal new clothes, a shotgun and a truck before evading the pursuing police in the vehicle and, after crashing, a rowboat.
 After surviving a waterfall, the duo finds civilization, after which Leo reveals he and Harvey had stolen a valuable gem, the Black Orlov, but when Leo tried selling it, Harvey betrayed him by killing their buyer and escaping with the gem, leading to Leo's incarceration.